 Prepare for a day hike by knowing what to carry with you.
 Packing for hiking requires a bit of planning.

-First, find the right backpack.
-Your backpack is your primary gear for your hike.
+Start with finding the right backpack.
+Your backpack is the primary gear for your hike.
 A bag with thick straps will generally be the most comfortable.
-If you are taking a longer hike you will appreciate this added comfort.
-Be sure to choose a backpack that is designed for activity and is a fit for you.
+If you take a longer hike, you will appreciate this added comfort.
+Be sure to choose a backpack designed for activity and is a fit for you.
 The size should be appropriate for your torso length and fit comfortably and snuggly on your hips.
-When you are shopping try on several sizes for proper fit.

-My grandson Nathan has been on several day hikes.
-I enlisted his help to prepare for a day hike by asking for advice on what should be in my back-pack.
-This is the list he came up with.
+My grandson Nathan has been on several day hikes as a scout.
+I enlisted his help to prepare for a day hike by asking his advice on what should be in my backpack.

 What to pack in your bag ~ According to Nathan